What is Toujeo?

-Storing unopened (not in use) Toujeo SoloStar pens:
+Storing unopened (not in use) Toujeo SoloStar:

-Refrigerate and use until expiration date.
+Refrigerate and use until expiration date; or

-Storing opened (in use) Toujeo SoloStar pens:
+Storing opened (in use) Toujeo SoloStar:

-Store the injection pen at room temperature (do not refrigerate) and use within 42 days.
+Store Toujeo at room temperature below 86 degrees Fahrenheit (do not refrigerate) and use within 56 days.

 What happens if I miss a dose?

-Keep insulin on hand at all times.
 Get your prescription refilled before you run out of medicine completely.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Insulin overdose can cause life-threatening hypoglycemia.
+Insulin overdose can cause severe hypoglycemia.
 Symptoms include drowsiness, confusion, blurred vision, numbness or tingling in your mouth, trouble speaking, muscle weakness, clumsy or jerky movements, seizure (convulsions), or loss of consciousness.